ShristiY/crave-wave/README.md

+/*
-//FOOD APP AYOUT
+* FOOD APP AYOUT
-//We are going to have a skeleton for our app
+* - We are going to have a skeleton for our app
-//Inside App layout we'll have a header , a body and a footer component /*
+* - Inside App layout we'll have a header , a body and a footer component */

+/*
 * Header
 * -Logo